malsabbagh/socket/README.md

 Windows `npm run start:win`

+## Testing with Embedded Webex
+- After running the project with nginx setup to use `https://demo.dummy-server.com` locally.
+- Create a new Embedded app integration here https://developer.webex.com/my-apps/new
+- Use the following url as `Start page URL`: `https://demo.dummy-server.com/embedWebex.html`
+- Run the application in a `Meeting` space or `Messaging` space.

 ## Certificate
 Execute the following command to generate a new certificate on MacOS (didn't get the chance to test this on Windows but it should be similar) for `dummy-server.com`
 ```